uber/h3-py/readme.md

 in both *major* and *minor* numbers (`X.Y`), but may differ on the *patch* (`Z`) number.
-This convention provides users with information on breaking changes and feature additions, while providing bindings the versioning freedom to fix bugs.
+This convention provides users with information on breaking changes and feature additions, while providing downstream bindings (like this one!) the versioning freedom to fix bugs.

 Use `h3.versions()` to see the version numbers for both `h3-py` and the C library.
 For example,